 Within each test screen there may be more than one entry which can be changed.
-Select the desired entry to be modified using the \blacktriangle and \blacktriangledown keys.
+Select the desired entry to be modified using the $\blacktriangle$ and $\triangledown$ keys.
 The line or value with a dark background behind the characters is considered "selected".
-Press the \blacksquare key to allow changing the selected item (its dark background will then blink).
-Set the desired value for the item using the \blacktriangle and \blacktriangledown keys, then press the \blacksquare key to save it.
+Press the $\blacksquare$ key to allow changing the selected item (its dark background will then blink).
+Set the desired value for the item using the $\blacktriangle$ and $\blacktriangledown$ keys, then press the $\blacksquare$ key to save it.

-The following is a brief description of the SERVICE TEST categories.
-NOTE: With iQ Zone systems there may be a delay before the test begins, as all zone dampers open.
+The following is a brief description of the SERVICE TEST categories:

-CHARGE MODE - Runs the system at the proper speed for checking and adjusting refrigerant charge.
-Select the mode as HEATING or COOLING, then change RUN from OFF to ON.
+- CHARGE MODE Runs the system at the proper speed for checking and adjusting refrigerant charge.
+Select the mode as COOLING, then change RUN from OFF to ON.
 The screen backlight will blink red.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process until ON in the CHARGE MODE screen is changed back to OFF and saved.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
-Select OFF (from the list that includes ON and OFF) and SAVE (

-FURNACE TESTS - Runs the system at the selected fire level to allow confirmation of proper operation.
+Select OFF (from the list that includes ON and OFF) and SAVE ( ) when finished. - FURNACE TESTS Runs the system at the selected fire level to allow confirmation of proper operation.
 The screen backlight will blink red.
 A short list of instructions (reminders) is provided.
 Select START to run a single stage furnace.
 Select LO FIRE or HI FIRE to run a two stage furnace.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
-Select DONE (from the list that includes LO FIRE, HI FIRE, START, STOP) and SAVE (■) when the test is complete, before leaving the screen for the last time.

-AIR COND RUN TESTS and HEAT PUMP RUN TESTS - In these screens the unit can be made to run at a fixed speed regardless of room temperature.
-RUN can be changed between OFF, MAX (speed), INTERMED(iate speed), and MIN (speed).
+Select DONE (from the list that includes LO FIRE, HI FIRE, START, STOP) and SAVE (■) when the test is complete, before leaving the screen for the last time. - AIR COND RUN TESTS In this screen the unit can be made to run at a fixed speed regardless of room temperature.
+RUN can be changed between OFF, MAX

+(speed), INTERMED(iate speed), and MIN (speed).
 MAX speed is the same as that used in charge mode.
 The screen backlight will blink red when anything but OFF is selected and saved.
 The user may navigate to other screens (e.g., SERVICE INFORMATION) during the process until RUN in this screen is changed back to OFF and saved.
 The red blinking backlight serves as a reminder that the unit is operating in an abnormal (service) mode.
 This screen is primarily intended for test agency usage.
 Heat pump run tests apply only to heat pump units.
 Select OFF and SAVE () when finished.